Open 7 Days - 59 Torquay Road, Hervey Bay QLD 4655

 The Role of UV-Enhanced Lures

 UV-enhanced soft plastics and other lures have gained an increased fan base amongst members of the fishing fraternity.
-Strongly contrasted colours have been well-proven snapper tempters over the years.
+Strongly contrasted colours have been well-proven snapper tempters over the years too.
 Just look at the Nuclear Chicken craze from the past.
 UV highlights might be just the ticket to make your softie stand out amongst a school of baitfish or a sea of other offerings.

 Snapper Fishing Prime Times and Common Bycatch

 When the snapper are on the chew, the bites come thick and fast.
 Fish of all sizes will get in on the action if they can, and the larger models will often be the first to claim a well-presented soft plastic or jig should it come within range.
+For that reason, lure fishos can often pluck the biggest snapper from a school without having to deal with lesser fish or the pickers that can frustrate bait fishos.

 Snapper can be caught day or night, but are widely targeted around dawn and dusk.
 In offshore waters, large numbers can aggregate around rocky reefs awash with baitfish and the competition for food is intense.
 Similar scenarios unfold at places here in the bay too, though largely later in the season.
 Evening sessions wafting softies through the water column can also be highly productive, and some folks even hand one rod over to Rodney (the rod holder) to present more than one offering at a time.